Updated: November 3, 2020

 Travelling to Canada

-Once you receive confirmation that U of G is on the Approved Designated Learning Institution (DLI) List for COVID-19 Readiness, you will need the following documents to enter Canada:
+As a U of G international student, you will need the following documents to enter Canada:

 - a letter confirming you are enrolled at the University of Guelph and registered with the Mandatory Quarantine Program.
 This letter will be provided to you, by the University, once you register for U of G’s Mandatory Quarantine Program